bolmenbygdens-friskola/hemsida/content/_index.en.md

 The school is scheduled to open in the autumn term of 2027.
 To stay up to date on the process, [click here to sign up for our newsletter!](https://gansub.com/s/fmCU31WC5wQcI/)

-Register your interest for your child/children via the ‘Register interest’ link above!
+**Register your interest for your child/children via the ‘Register interest’ link above!**
-*(registration is not an application to the school; this will come at a later stage)*
+Of course, registration is not official, but we comply with GDPR and will not share information about who has registered.

 # What makes us unique?